truenas/documentation/content/Solutions/Integrations/VMware/DeployTNinVMWare.md

 * Allocate a drive or a few drives in your server cluster for the TrueNAS virtual machine.
   The anticipated storage needs for your deployment determines the size and number of drives you need.

-* Download the CORE 13.0 iso file from the TrueNAS.com/downloads web page [download from here](https://www.truenas.com/download-truenas-core/).
+* Download the CORE 13.0 iso file from the [TrueNAS.com/downloads web page](https://www.truenas.com/download-truenas-core/).

 * Visit the [TrueNAS CORE Hardware Guide]({{< relref "/content/core/gettingstarted/corehardwareguide.md" >}}) and take note of the minimal system requirements.
   Also note the information in the **Memory** and **Storage Device Sizing** sections.

-  This provides guidance on how much memory, the number of CPUs, and drive size you need to configure.
-For example, you need a minumum of 2 CPUS, 16 GB memory, and two drives each with at least 16 GB storage but you can increase if you want to improve performance.
+  The hardware guide provides guidance on how much memory, the number of CPUs, and drive size you need to configure.
+For example, you need a minimum of 2 CPUS, 8 GB memory, and two drives each with at least 16 GB storage.
+You can increase memory and drive sizes if you want to improve performance.

 * Determine your data storage requirements.
 Consider the number of storage pools and the type of storage you need for your deployment or how you plan to use the TrueNAS.
   See [Storage Configuration]({{< relref "/content/CORE/GettingStarted/StoringData.md" >}}) for information on pool layouts.

-  This provides guidance for the number of virtual hard drives (vmdks) you want to create when setting up your virtual machine.
+  This article provides guidance on the number of virtual hard drives (vmdks) you want to create when setting up your virtual machine.
-  For example, if you want a mirror layout you need a minimum of three drives.
+  For example, if you want a mirror layout you need to add a minimum of three drives.
 One for the boot drive and two for the mirrored storage.
-  If you want a mirror with a hot spare, you need a minimum of four drives.
-One for the boot drive, two for the mirroed storage and one for the hot spare.
+  If you want a mirror with a hot spare, you need to add a minimum of four drives.
+One for the boot drive, two for the mirrored storage and one for the hot spare.

 * Configure your network per your system requirements.
 Have the information ready when you configure your TrueNAS global network settings in the web interface.